AfterWorld/AfterWorld/README.md

 <!--
 Replace AfterWorld with your actual GitHub username in all instances above.
-Create and upload the following One Piece themed images to your GitHub repository:
+The images used are placeholder images from the One Piece Wiki.
+For a personalized profile, replace these with your own custom images:
-- thousand-sunny-banner.png (Thousand Sunny sailing)
+- Thousand Sunny image
-- wanted-poster.png (Your profile picture in a One Piece wanted poster style)
+- Your own "Wanted Poster" style image
+- Custom Jolly Roger or pirate flag
-- panda-jolly-roger.png, one-piece-logo.png, den-den-mushi.png, poneglyph.png (One Piece themed icons)
+- One Piece themed icons for your skills/interests
-- one-piece-treasure.png (One Piece treasure image for footer) -->
+- A custom One Piece treasure or footer image
+-->